Trey Mancini Player Props: Cubs vs. Nationals

-Trey Mancini and his .444 on-base percentage over his past 10 games (139 points higher than his season-long percentage), will be in action for the Chicago Cubs versus the Washington Nationals and MacKenzie Gore on May 1 at 7:05 PM ET.
+Trey Mancini -- with a slugging percentage of .563 in his past 10 games, including three extra-base hits -- will be in action for the Chicago Cubs versus the Washington Nationals, with Trevor Williams on the mound, on May 2 at 7:05 PM ET.

-In his previous appearance, he reached base in his only plate appearance against the Marlins.
+In his previous game he had a one-hit performance (1-for-4) against the Nationals.

 Trey Mancini Game Info & Props vs. the Nationals